Seb-stian/discordia/README.md

 ## Caution! ⚠

 This project is very much under progress and is probably not even nearly finished!
 Unless you want to contribute, there is no point in using it right now.

+## Also...

+There might be a premade adventure after the project is finished, so you will not need to make it yourself!